 WDC provides an array of affordable housing programs to homeless and low income families and individuals in the community.
 All housing programs are linked to social services, which helps residents reach and maintain self-sufficiency.
 WDC implies a continuum-of-care approach, with each housing component complementing the next level of service offered.

-Transitional Housing Program
+The Transitional Housing (TH) Program (1987)

-Affordable Rental Program
+The Affordable Rental Program (1994)

-Lindell Harbor Senior Apartments
+Lindell Harbor Senior Apartments (2002)

-The cozy 19-unit community consists of 12 deluxe one-bedroom apartments, seven deluxe two-bedroom apartments, a recreation room and covered parking for all residents.
-Also, included in the energy-efficient apartments are washer/dryer hookups, dishwasher, garbage disposal and private patio/balcony.
-There is also an on-site laundry facility, barbeque and picnic area.
+The cozy 19-unit community consists of 12 deluxe one-bedroom apartments, 7 deluxe two-bedroom apartments, recreation room and covered parking for all residents.
+Included in the energy-efficient apartments are washer/dryer hook-ups, private patio/balcony and dishwasher and garbage disposal.
+There is also an on-site laundry facility and barbeque and picnic area.

 The HOPWA Housing Program provides affordable permanent housing to families and individuals living with HIV/AIDS based on income guidelines.
 WDC provides a variety of supportive services and collaborates with other community agencies to help ensure that residents receive all necessary services.